WORLD NEOLITHIC CONGRESS 2023

 Abstract

 Since the 1940-50s, the Neolithic period in Iran has been sporadically explored by a number of archaeologists.
-After the pioneering work of R. Braidwood in the central Zagros in 1959-60, attention was focused on question-oriented investigations, especially on the onset of domestication and sedentary life.
+Following the pioneering work by R. Braidwood in the central Zagros in 1959-60, attention was given to question-oriented investigations, especially on the onset of domestication and sedentary life.
 Subsequent political instabilities put research in hiatus for about three decades.
-This severely limited our understanding of Iran’s Neolithic in comparison to other regions in Western Asia.
-However, in the last two decades, not only have some previously excavated sites or collections been re-evaluated, but new archaeological activities have also been undertaken.
-As recently suggested by aDNA data, an important approach to better understand the emergence and spread of the Neolithic lifestyle on the Iranian plateau is the inter-regional connection between the western and central parts of Asia.
-The current evidence points to a distinct pattern of Neolithic eco-cultural zones that interacted intensively with their neighbors via networks through which ideas, raw materials or commodities were circulated and transported.
-Little is known about the possible impact of climatic or demographic factors on the development of the Neolithic lifestyle throughout Iran.
-Moreover, it remains unclear to what extent the secondary centers/learning or adaptive zones were influenced by the primary/formative ones.
+This severely limited our understanding of Iran’s Neolithic in comparison to other regions of Western Asia.
+In the last two decades, however, not only have some previously excavated sites or collections been re-evaluated, but new archaeological activities have also been undertaken.
+As recently suggested by aDNA data, an important approach to better understand the emergence and spread of the Neolithic lifestyle on the Iranian plateau is the inter-regional connections between the western and central parts of Asia.
+Current evidence points to a distinct pattern of Neolithic eco-cultural zones that interacted intensively with their

-With the main goal of addressing the above questions, this session aims to bring together researchers to present the latest available data on the emergence and development of Neolithic lifeways in Iran, a region that encompasses a mosaic of diverse Neolithic cultures but is still only vaguely known.
-It is hoped that this session will reveal the extent to which Neolithic societies were in contact throughout the Iranian plateau and its neighbors, and how Neolithic lifeways most likely evolved in this vast region that linked western and central Asia.
+With the main goal of addressing the above issues, this session aims to bring together researchers to present the latest available data on the emergence and development of Neolithic lifeways in Iran, a region that encompasses a mosaic of diverse Neolithic cultures but is still only

 Submit